tuanlamit/python-netmiko-script-1/README.md

 'device_type': 'cisco_ios_telnet'
 ```

-This is telnet within netmiko, ssh could also be used if this line is changed to:
+This is telnet within netmiko, SSH could also be used if this line is changed to:
 ```
 'device_type': 'cisco_ios'
 ```